Isolated Communities Energy Efficiency Program

 Get $et to $ave with Hydro’s Isolated Systems Energy Efficiency Program!

-Newfoundland and Labrador Hydro (Hydro) is now in Year 5 of the Isolated Systems Energy Efficiency Program.
-Launched in 2012, the objective of this program was to provide outreach, education and energy efficient products to the home and business owners in the 42 remote diesel-system communities across Newfoundland and Labrador, free of charge.
-This program started in January 2012 and will continue to 2017.
-It has successfully helped these communities save 5.5 GWh of electricity to date.
+Launched in 2012, Newfoundland and Labrador Hydro is now in year 10 of the Isolated Communities Energy Efficiency Program.
+The objective of this program is to provide outreach, education and energy efficient products, along with energy efficiency and demand management opportunities to homes and businesses in the 41 remote diesel-system communities across Newfoundland and Labrador.
+To date, it has successfully helped these communities save 10.97 GWh of electricity.